 Look-Up Tables interpret color signal, find the corresponding output value and display the result on the monitor.
 Images are comprised of pixels.
 The information or bit depth stored in each pixel is color information.
 In monitors a LUT (Look Up Table) is an index.
 To display colors efficiently new values are found in the monitor's LUT and displayed.
 There are two types of LUTs found in computer monitors; 1D-LUT and 3D-LUT.
 In newer and higher end monitors a 3D-LUT is utilized because it can display correct colors more accurately.
 When hardware calibrating a monitor the color management software will analyze the measured data and save related information in the LUT of the monitor.

 In conclusion, there are several choices available for photo editing monitors.
 They all are capable of displaying Adobe RGB accurately and have a 3D-LUT.
-The cost of the monitor vs. capability is the question of cost comes into play.
+The cost of the monitor vs. capability is the question that comes into play.
 Monitors that are built to accommodate photographers range in the $1200.00 to $3500.00 price range.
 BenQ monitors tend to cost a bit less but match the specifications of much more expensive monitors.
 Here is the BenQ that I use.

 The cost of this monitor is a fraction of the cost of the Dell Ultrasharp Up321 8K or the Eizo ColorEdge CG318-4K but performs well within the same arena for photo editing.
 Here is a link to the specifications of this monitor.